Question: How did you like your week at Kripalu? Did you take anything away from the experience that changed you?

 Mula bandha with uddiyana bandha

 What did I take away from this experience?
 Well, I came to appreciate the extent to which much of our yoga practice today is based on the yoga of the last one hundred years or less.
-What pioneers of modern postural yoga like Sivananda and Krishnamacharya were teaching as Hatha Yoga was more influenced by the 19th and early 20th century northern European physical culture movement with its emphasis on calisthenics and gymnastics than by authentic yoga traditions, which weren’t accessible to these pioneers of modern postural yoga.
+What pioneers of modern postural yoga like Krishnamacharyi were teaching as Hatha Yoga was more influenced by the 19th and early 20th century northern European physical culture movement with its emphasis on calisthenics and gymnastics than by authentic yoga traditions, which weren’t accessible to these pioneers of modern postural yoga.
 As Professor White emphasized, historical research into the yoga traditions has to be based on actual texts and works of art since oral traditions are hard to verify.
-Post-modern yoga will have to develop in ways that serves our physical and mental needs while searching for ways to connect with aspects of the authentic yoga traditions.
+Post-modern yoga will have to develop in ways that serve our physical and mental needs while searching for ways to connect with aspects of the authentic yoga traditions.

 Yoga in its myriad modern forms has become geared to telling people to accept themselves and live in the moment.
 But the ancient yogis were looking for liberation from the here and now.
 Those “sinister yogis” may have been taking over other people’s bodies, but they were at least getting out of their own.
 We can’t return to the situation of the renunciate yogis who unwittingly became bankers for people and improved economic conditions (much like the medieval Western monks did); or warrior yogis who toppled kings and were involved in regime change (remember that the setting of the Bhagavad Gita was a battlefield where decisions about fighting and killing needed to be made).
 But those yogis were making an impact on their society.
 They were studying cosmology.
 They explored the cosmos also within their own bodies as they developed awareness of subtle bodily systems.
 They were both spiritual and religious.
 They cultivated relationships with gods and goddesses.
 They were devoted to them.
 They practiced bhakti.